irods-contrib/metalnx-web/docs/Metalnx-Architecture.md

 Contains all unit tests corresponding to the service layer.

 ### emc-metalnx-shared
 Part of the application that contains functionalities shared by both a rods admin and a rods user.
-Collections, favorites, file operations (move, copy, etc), shared links, metadata, and permission are all operations that both admins and users can perform.
+Collections, file operations (move, copy, etc), shared links, metadata, and permission are all operations that both admins and users can perform.
 That is the reason they stay in this subproject.

 #### controller